Twisted Blanchfield pairings and twisted signatures III: Applications: Twisted Blanchfield forms

 The next remark summarises the relation between the cohomological pairing of Definition~\ref{def:CohomBlanchfield} and the homological pairing mentioned in Subsection~\ref{sub:review_metabelian}. \begin{remark} The cohomological twisted Blanchfield pairing $\Bl^{\beta}(N)$ is isometric to the twisted Blanchfield pairing $\Bl_{\beta}(N)$ from Subsection~\ref{sub:review_metabelian}.
-Indeed, recalling that~$\operatorname{PD}$ denotes Poincar\'e duality on the (co)homological level,~\cite[Proposition 5.3]{MillerPowell} implies that for~$x,y \in H_1(N;\LF^d_\beta)$, the pairings are related by
+Indeed~\cite[Proposition 5.3]{MillerPowell} implies that for~$x,y \in H_1(N;\LF^d_\beta)$, the pairings are related by